 Creator Sandra couldn’t use most items found in stores, so she started creating her own soaps, moisturizers, deodorants, and other skincare products.

-No sulfates, silicones, parabens, and phthalates mean all her products are clean for the skin and no plastic packaging (outside reusable spray tops) means they’re clean for the planet.
+No sulfates, silicones, parabens, and phthalates mean all her products are clean for the skin and no plastic packaging (outside reusable spray tops) means they’re clean for both your hair and the planet.

 Many people find that by switching to organic, all natural shampoo bars, their hair receives enough moisture and nutrients it needs, eliminating the need for conditioner.